Positivity in Amplitudes and Quantum Entanglement: Introduction

-for a two-to-two scattering process through S-matrix $\hat{S}$, is nonnegative {\it if and only if} the corresponding amplitude has positive imaginary part in the forward limit, i.e., \be \mathcal{E}\left[|\Omega^{\rm prod} \rangle \right] \geq 0 \quad \Longleftrightarrow \quad \text{Im} \,\mathcal{A} > 0 \,. \ee Furthermore, we will show that the elastic optical theorem implies $\mathcal{E}\left[|\Omega^{\rm prod} \rangle \right] \geq 0$.
+for a two-to-two scattering process through S-matrix $\hat{S}$.
+For a unitary S-matrix, ${\cal E}$ is the ``linearized entropy,'' and is by definition positive.
+However, we would like to investigate the converse, namely, without assuming that $\hat S$ is unitary, whether merely {\it imposing} positivity of ${\cal E}$ implies consequences for the dynamics. {While of course ${\cal E} \geq 0$ in a unitary theory, by virtue of $\hat\rho_A$ being a well-defined density matrix, here we are instead interested in formally computing $\cal E$ via perturbative scattering and checking what the mechanical consequences of its positivity are at the level of the amplitude.} We will find that $\cal E$ is nonnegative {\it if and only if} the corresponding amplitude has positive imaginary part in the forward limit, i.e., \be \mathcal{E}\left[|\Omega^{\rm prod} \rangle \right] \geq 0 \quad \Longleftrightarrow \quad \text{Im} \,\mathcal{A} > 0 \,. \ee We reiterate that, the object ${\cal E}$ is only truly a well defined entropy in the usual sense if the S-matrix is unitary; however, for the purposes of this paper, we will take ${\cal E}$ to be the mathematical object defined in Eq.~\eqref{eq:linE}, irrespective of $\hat \rho_A$ and $\hat S$. {Again, we emphasize that we are simply going to compute ${\cal E}$ as a perturbatively defined object at the level of the scattering amplitude, demand positivity, and check what this implies about the amplitude itself.
+While unitarity of $\hat S$ implies positivity of ${\cal E}$, so the implication $\impliedby$ in Eq.~\eqref{eq:goal} is immediate, the converse ($\implies$) will be interesting to show.} That is, we will show that the elastic optical theorem implies $\mathcal{E}\left[|\Omega^{\rm prod} \rangle \right] \geq 0$.
 We will write a general initial two-particle state in Hilbert space $\mathcal{H}_A \otimes \mathcal{H}_B$ as $ |\Omega \rangle = \sum_{ab} \Omega_{ab} |k_1,a\rangle_A \otimes |k_2,b \rangle_B$, with definite momenta $k_i$ and summed over internal quantum numbers, and $\Omega^{\rm prod}$ refers to a product (unentangled) initial state.
 For the basis vectors we use the notation $|k_1,a\rangle_A \otimes |k_2,b \rangle_B \equiv |k_1,a;k_2,b \rangle$, and write $\hat{\rho}_{A}$ for the reduced density matrix in $\mathcal{H}_A$ after tracing out degrees of freedom in $\mathcal{H}_B$.
 The results of this work represent an exciting connection between entanglement and the S-matrix, opening the door to future insights that might be gained in the amplitudes program via the use of powerful results from quantum information theory.
 From a phenomenological perspective, the study of entanglement in EFTs could yield insights to model building principles in a similar spirit to Refs.~\cite{Beane:2018oxh,Low:2021ufv,Aoude:2020mlg,Chen:2021huj,Carena:2023vjc}.